henriquebastos/deepdict/README.md

-# DeepDict: Easy traversal of deeply nested dicts.

-Beautiful and readable way to manipulate deeply-nested dicts like JSON-style objects.
+# DeepDict: The easy way to manipulate deeply-nested dicts like JSON-style objects.

 ## What you can do with DeepDict?